Tips & Helpful Hints

 - Be supportive if your child tells you they are a victim of cyberbullying.
 Only 5% of teens surveyed by WiredSafety.org said they would tell their parents if they experienced cyberbullying.
 Acknowledge your child’s courage and promise to help them.

 - Get help if your child is being cyberbullied.
 Visit StopCyberbullying.org for more information and WiredSafety.org for one-on-one assistance.

-Social networking sites such as, Facebook, MySpace, YouTube and Twitter are becoming increasingly popular among tweens and teens.
-According to WiredSafety.org, more than 93% of teens have a profile on Facebook.
+Social networking sites are increasingly popular among tweens and teens.
+According to WiredSafety.org, more than 93 percent of teens have a profile on Facebook.